 - For items of significant value, know the procedures of your shipper.
 Verify that the shipper will create and save the evidence necessary for an insurance claim.

 Although statutory State insurance coverage for shipments is available as described above, some departments may wish to purchase full replacement coverage from shippers anyway.
 The full cost of such insurance must be borne by the department.
 However, prior to purchasing insurance from the shippers, the department must request authorization from State Risk Management.
-For more details, contact the Insurance Officer with Property and Liability Insurance Services (523-2009)
+For more details, contact the Insurance and Claims Services department at 523-2009.

 The benefits of purchasing insurance include the following: